 We provide two figures; a current value of the unit as is and the other figure based on small improvements, ie paint, new floor coverings etc.

-DECEASED ESTATES: PROBATE, WILLS
+DECEASED ESTATE PROPERTY VALUATION: PROBATE, WILLS

 Therefore, it is recommended that prior to selling or transferring the subject property, a Valuer should be engaged to determined fair market value.